 Not sure if you’re ready to take the plunge and freeze brie?
 Check out its shelf life.
 You might be able to use it before it goes bad after all.

 If you go through other guides out there, pretty much all of them suggest slicing the brie and wrapping each piece separately.
 I’m not a fan of that method for two reasons.

 First, it asks you to use a whole lot of plastic in the form of freezer wrap.
 And as you probably know, we could all use less plastic and produce less waste.
-Second, wrapping each slice sounds like quite a lot of work time-wise.
+Second, wrapping each slice sounds like quite a lot of work.
 I don’t know about you, but I’m much more likely to follow through with a freezing routine that takes 3 minutes than one that takes 10.
-That being said, here’s how I go about freezing brie:
+That said, here’s how I go about freezing brie: